MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Il numero delle schede nel controllo struttura a schede.
+Numero di schede nel controllo Struttura a schede.

 ##  <a name="gettabsrect"></a>  CMFCBaseTabCtrl::GetTabsRect